-In Traditional Chinese Medicine (TCM), nutmeg are plants that belong to the 'Herbs that stabilize and bind' category.
+In Traditional Chinese Medicine (TCM), Rou Dou Kou belongs to the 'Herbs that stabilize and bind' category.
 This category of herbs is used for treating abnormal discharges and displacement of Organs.
 This includes conditions such as diarrhea, discharges from the vagina, penis or rectum as well as prolapse of the Uterus or rectum.
 It is important to note that herbs in this category only treat symptoms, so one should also use herbs to treat the underlying Deficiency.

-Nutmeg also taste Pungent.
+Rou Dou Kou also tastes Pungent.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like nutmeg tend to promote the circulations of Qi and Body Fluids.
+Pungent ingredients like Rou Dou Kou tends to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such nutmeg are thought to target the Spleen, the Stomach and the Large intestine.
-In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
-The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
+As such Rou Dou Kou is thought to target the Large intestine, the Spleen and the Stomach.
+In TCM the Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
+The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.

 Extracts of Myristica fragrans possess strong inhibitory activity against S. mutans, an oral pathogen that is a leading cause for dental caries.
 The specific activity and fast-effectiveness of Myristica fragrans extract against oral bacteria strongly suggest that it could be employed as a natural antibacterial agent in functional foods or oral care products.1